Friends with their arms around each other watching the sunset

 3. New Orleans, Louisiana

 New Orleans is famous for its colorful Mardi Gras celebrations, where residents and revelers roam the streets and gather on balconies.
 “Everyone has a story — and wants to hear yours’ is how one T+L reader described New Orleans’ friendliness.
-‘In neighborhoods, all doors are open, or everybody is sitting on the porch,” writes Travel + Leisure.
+‘In neighborhoods, all doors are open, or everybody is sitting on the porch,” says Travel + Leisure.

 If you visit New Orleans, you’ll be sure to experience the city’s distinct Creole culture and vibrant history.
 “Come as you are to New Orleans and feel right at home.
 Jackson Square is always buzzing with energy as local street artists sketch to the soundtrack of live jazz musicians,” writes Expedia.
 “Drop a few dollars in an open saxophone case on your way to slurping back fresh oysters.”